 One morning I woke up and realized I needed a change.
 I need to take care of the one body I will ever have.
 I didn’t like myself — I didn’t like my weight, my personality, or my self-esteem.

-I was introduced to the Whole30 when I spent a week at my aunt and uncle’s house.
-They were both on the Whole30 at the time, so all the meals they cooked were compliant.
-After that week was over, I realized that you don’t need to eat bad foods to feel satisfied.
+My aunt and uncle introduced me to the Whole30 when I was staying at their house for a week.
+They were both on the Whole30 at the time, so all the meals they cooked were compliant, delicious, and satisfying.
 When I went home, my mom, my sister, and I made the decision to start the Whole30.

 On August 4th, 2014 my life changed.